Frequently Asked Questions

-While the total amount withheld may never exceed the permissible percentage limit as set by the Consumer Credit Protection Act (CCPA), child support withholding orders take priority over any other claim (secured or unsecured) on income except claims for current federal, state and local taxes.
+The CCPA establishes withholding limits for child support that are different from the limits established under the law for other garnishments.
+While the total amount withheld from the disposable earnings may never exceed the permissible percentage limit as set by the CCPA , child support withholding orders take priority over any other claim (secured or unsecured) on income except claims for current federal, state and local taxes.
 If, in complying with all child support withholding requirements, an employer has exceeded the 25% of disposable income limitation applicable to business garnishments under Indiana law and the CCPA, the business garnishment cannot be honored.
 If the income withholding order does not exceed the 25% limitation, the difference between what is withheld for child support and 25% of the employee's disposable income could be applied to a business garnishment.

 An employee is subject to a child support order in the amount of $100.00 per week and also a business garnishment.
 If the disposable income is $500.00 per week, the child support obligation represents 20%.
-5% or $25.00 can be applied to the business garnishment.
-However, if the disposable income is $400.00, the child support obligation would represent 25% of disposable income and the business garnishment cannot be deducted from his pay.
+Because child support takes priority, the withholding of the full amount occurs first, leaving 5% of disposable income, or $25.00, which can be applied to the business garnishment.
+However, if the disposable income is $400.00 in this example, the child support obligation would represent 25% of disposable income and the business garnishment cannot be deducted from his pay.